Nayakas of Keladi: Nayaka clan

+Markappa Shetty of Bedanur.
+He was a polymath and the author of Sivatattva Ratnakara, a Sanskrit encyclopedia covering a range of subjects including History, Geography, Science and Arts and Governance.

+Somashekara Nayaka II (1714–1739) His reign was marked by persistent conflicts with the Nayakas of Chitradurga and the Marathas.
+Despite these external pressures, he maintained the integrity of the Keladi territories in the Malnad and Kanara regions.
+He is noted for his patronage of religious institutions and for continuing the administrative traditions established by his predecessors.
+During his rule, the capital Bidanur remained a significant center of trade and culture in South India.

+Kiriya Basavappa Nayaka (1739–1754) His reign coincided with the rising power of the Kingdom of Mysore and the increasing interference of the Marathas in the Karnataka region.
+He focused on strengthening the fortifications of Bidanur and managing the strategic pepper trade with European powers.
+However, the internal factionalism within the Keladi court began to weaken the state's central authority during the latter half of his rule.

+Chenna Basappa Nayaka (1754–1757) was the adopted son of Kiriya Basavappa Nayaka.
+His brief reign was dominated by the regency of his adoptive mother, Virammaji.
+This period was marked by intense political instability and court conspiracies.
+The weakness of his administration eventually paved the way for the invasion of Hyder Ali of Mysore, who annexed the Keladi Kingdom in 1763, shortly after Chenna Basappa's reign and the subsequent rule of Virammaji.

 Queen Virammaji (1757–1763) was defeated by Hyder Ali who merged the Keladi kingdom with the Kingdom of Mysore.
 The queen was captured by Hyder Ali and was kept in confinement along with her son in the fort of Madugiri.
 They were however rescued in 1767 when Peshwa Madhavrao I defeated Hyder Ali in the battle of Madugiri.
 Later, they were sent to Pune the capital of the Maratha Empire for protection.
 The current successor of the clan are living in Bangalore named Chaitra Arasar and Vasanth Kumar Arasar.

 Decline and end

-For more than two hundred years the kingdom controlled the coastal and malnad regions of present-day Karnataka and fostered a rich tradition of trade with the English, the Portuguese, and the Dutch.
+For more than two hundred years the kingdom controlled the coastal and Malnad regions of present-day Karnataka and fostered a rich tradition of trade with the English, the Portuguese, and the Dutch.
 However, in the period of gloom brought about by the fall of the great Hindu empire, the Vijayanagar empire, constant wars—campaigns against local chieftains and the Mysore Kingdom and the harassment of the Marathas finally drained the treasury and resulted in the end of the kingdom.